ziotom78/raytracing_course/tomasi-ray-tracing-04a.md

     where $a$ is a user-settable value.

--   Curiously, in their book Shirley & Morley suggest $a = 0.18$; in reality there is no «right» value, and $a$ must be chosen depending on the image.
+-   Curiously, in their book Shirley & Morley suggest $a = 0.18$; however, there is no “right” value, as $a$ must be chosen depending on the image.

 # Bright Spots